HL7/davinci-crd/input/pagecontent/deviations.md

 ### Additional prefetch capabilities
 One of the options supported in CDS Hooks is the ability for a service to request that certain data be [prefetched](https://cds-hooks.hl7.org/2.0/#prefetch-template) for efficiency reasons and to simplify processing for the CDS service.
 However, there is a limit in that, in the current CDS Hooks specification, prefetch can only use hook context information that is expressed as a simple key value.
 It cannot leverage context information passed as resources.

 A [proposal](https://github.com/cds-hooks/docs/issues/377) has been submitted suggesting how to address this issue.
+The work group responsible for the specification has proposed adopting a modified version of this proposal that does not include _include support.
 This version of the implementation guide pre-adopts that proposal.

-Specifically, where a hook defines a context element that consists of a resource or collection of resources (e.g. [order-select.draftOrders](https://cds-hooks.hl7.org/hooks/order-select/2020May/order-select.html#context) or [order-sign.draftOrders](https://cds-hooks.hl7.org/hooks/order-sign/2020May/order-sign#context)), systems **SHALL** recognize context tokens of the form `context.<context property>.<FHIR resource name>.id` in prefetch queries.
+Specifically, where a hook defines a context element that consists of a resource or collection of resources (e.g. [order-select.draftOrders](https://cds-hooks.hl7.org/hooks/order-select/2020May/order-select.html#context) or [order-sign.draftOrders](https://cds-hooks.hl7.org/hooks/order-sign/2020May/order-sign#context)), systems **SHALL** support a limited subset of [X-FHIR-Query]({{site.data.fhir.ver.sdc}}/expressions.html#x-fhir-query-enhancements).

+The limitations on the XPath expressions that can be used are as follows:
+* variables are limited to 'context' and the data elements reachable from it. (e.g. `_id={{context.draftOrders.entry.resource.ofType(ServiceRequest).location.id()}}`)
+* functions are limited to today(), ofType(), resolve(), and a new function read() (discussed below)
+* addition or subtraction of 'days' (e.g. `lt{{today() - 7 days}}`)

+Additional restrictions on prefetch in general are that only the following are expected to be supported:
+* instance level read interactions (for resources with known ids such as Patient, Practitioner, or Encounter)
+* type level search interactions; e.g. patient={{context.patientId}}
+* Resource references (e.g. patient={{context.patientId}})
+* token search parameters using equality (e.g. code=4548-4) and optionally the :in modifier (no other modifiers for token parameters)
+* date search parameters on date, dateTime, instant, or Period types only, and using only the prefixes eq, lt, gt, ge, le
+* the _count parameter to limit the number of results returned
+* the _sort parameter to allow for most recent and first queries

+Prefetches can depend on the results of prior prefeches.
+In this case, the result of the prior prefetch can be expressed as a variable using the name specified in the prefetch.
+For example, if one prefetch value was defined as:
+  `"encounter": "Encounter?_id={{%context.encounterId}}"`
+then a subsequent prefetch could be defined as:
+  `"practitioners" : "Practitioner?_id=%encounter.participant.individual.resolve().ofType(Practitioner).id"`

+NOTE: Dependencies on other prefetches should be minimized as it limits what queries can be perfomred in parallel.

+Full details of this syntax should appear in the next version of the [CDS Hooks]() specification (recognize context tokens of the form `context.<context property>.[some limited FHIRPath expression](https://build.fhir.org/ig/HL7/cds-hooks/branches/prefetch-enhancements/#prefetch-template) in prefetch queries.
 Those tokens **SHALL** evaluate to a comma-separated list of the identifiers of all resources of the specified type within that context key.

 Note: Recognizing these tokens doesn't mean the client must support prefetch or the requested prefetch query, only that it recognizes the token, doesn't treat it as an error and - if it supports the query - substitutes the token correctly.